Zero Waste India - a reuse culture of necessity, not privilege

 Why do you always insert yourselves into everything?
 Juss, you could have easily taken this photo without yourself in it.
 Why are you making this all about you?

-BULL CARTS, and ANIMAL POWER
+BULL CARTS, AND PEOPLE POWER

 from waste to decoration